 liquid space 02: NAN _Not A Number

-In chaos theory certain equations known as strange attractors are systems which provide unpredictable results.
+In chaos theory certain equations known as attractors are alternative systems which provide less predictable results.
 An attractor is characterized by a set of coupled nonlinear differential equations, a 'set', 'curve', or 'space' that a system irreversibly evolves to, if left undisturbed.
 The so-called "strange attractor" is a non-periodic attractor, yet its chaotic processes are not random; they follow rules which can be expressed as a series of equations.
-Under certain conditions, the motion of an object described by such a system will neither converge to a steady state nor diverge to infinity, but will stay in a boundary, a defined region.
+Under certain conditions, the motion of an object described by such a system will neither converge to a steady state nor diverge to infinity, but will stay in a bounded but chaotically defined region.
 It creates patterns in Chaos, a kind of dynamic equilibrium inside a chaotic system.

 * The title of the work NAN, Not A Number, comes from the debugging software, where at some point the game engine fails to manage the amount of data (chaos), which results in this error message.
 NAN